 ■ Craniosacral therapy addresses the cranial bones and has decompression techniques that assist draining of the sinuses.

 ■ Various yoga postures and breathing techniques assist in draining the sinuses.

 ■ Since any chronic infection or allergy indicates that the immune system is operating either under- or over-actively, homeopathic treatment that addresses the body as a whole, bringing the immune system back into balance, is recommended.
 It can be used safely during pregnancy, for ‘snuffles’ of newborn babies and for snotty-nosed children.

 ■ Homeopathic remedies for sinusitis include Kali bich, Hepar sulph, Pulsatilla, Merc sol, Nat mur, Silica and Sulphur, among many others.
 These promote drainage, fight infection and mediate allergies.

-Editor’s note: Related content.
+Confused about the difference between sinusitis and allergies, click here.
 Do you wonder what the difference is between a cold or a flu?
-See the informative article by Dr Sandi Nye Is it a Cold, or is it the Flu?
+See the informative article by Dr Sandi Nye: Is it a Cold, or is it the flu.